Protelis/Protelis-Parser/README.md

 The structure should be clear, and support is provided to verify that pieces of code emit warnings, throw errors, or parse correctly.

+### Build with Gradle

+The project is built with Gradle:
+* On Unix, run `./gradlew build --parallel`
+* On Windows, run `gradlew.bat build --parallel`

 ### Co-develop Protelis DSL and Protelis VM

 In order to co-develop on the Protelis DSL and VM simultaneously, you will need to leverage the local Maven repository.
 Once the changes in the parser are satisfactory, proceed as follows:
-0. (optional but recommended) customize the project version.
-To do so, search project-wide in Eclipse for the current version, and replace it in `pom.xml` and `MANIFEST.MF` files with one of your like;
+1. In the main `build.gradle.kts` file, enable publishing on the local Maven repository by adding `mavenLocal()` to the `repositories` block found inside `subprojects`;
-0. pull up a terminal and run `mvn clean install` (you must have Apache Maven installed)
+0. pull up a terminal and run `./gradlew publishJavaOnMavenLocal`;
 0. open the Protelis interpreter project in a separate IDE;
-0. change the `build.gradle.kts` file of the interpreter project by adding, inside the `repositories` block, a call to the `mavenLocal()` method as the first entry of the block;
+0. change the `build.gradle.kts` file of the interpreter project by adding, inside the `repositories` block, a call to the `mavenLocal()` method *as the first entry of the block*;
-0. in the `versions.properties` file of the interpreter project, change the parser version to the one you picked for your modified parser;
+0. in the `gradle/libs.versions.toml` file of the interpreter project, change the parser version to the one you picked for your modified parser;
 0. tell your IDE of choice for the interpreter to refresh the Gradle project import;
 0. you should now be working with your custom parser!